1. Why are these dresses and other items on sale?

 All of our designers run smaller than everyday size.
 Remember, it’s just a number!
 The fit of the dress is what matters!
 You can always take “in” a dress, but very rarely can you take “out”!

 5. Will I need alterations?

 Most likely, YES!
 You want the dress to fit you perfectly, so there will probably be some nips and tucks in places.
 Even if you have to take in a couple sizes down, it’s definitely do-able!
-And, if you are looking at purchasing a long dress…all our dresses come long in length--to fit a 5’9-6’ woman!
-So depending on your height and your heel-height of your shoe, you will probably need a hem!
+And, if you are looking at purchasing a long dress…all our dresses come long in length--to fit a 5’9-6’ customer.
+So depending on your height and your heel-height of your shoe, you will probably need a hem.

 6. Who do I use for alterations?

 For wedding dresses, we HIGHLY recommend you use a seamstress that specializes in bridal gowns.
-Call your local bridal store and see if they can refer you to someone!
+Call your local bridal store and see if they can refer you to someone.
 You can use most seamstresses for anything other than wedding dresses.